 The Company also derecognizes a financial asset or liability when its terms are modified and the cash flows of the modified asset or liability are substantially different, in which case a new financial asset or liability based on the modified terms is recognized at fair value.
-Upon derecognition of a financial asset or liability, the difference between the carrying amount extinguished and the consideration received or paid (including any non-cash assets transferred or liabilities assumed) is recognized in profit or loss.
+Upon derecognition of a financial asset or liability, the difference between the carrying amount extinguished and the consideration received or paid (including any non-cash assets transferred or liabilities assumed) is recognized in Net gains (losses) from investment activities.